 Building an eval harness that actually catches regressions

-Retrieval and prompt evaluation pipelines that drove an 18% lift in answer correctness across enterprise LLM deployments.
+Retrieval and prompt evaluation pipelines that drove an 18% relative lift in rubric pass rate over the prior eval harness, measured on production-derived canary sets.
 Plus why most eval setups silently lie to you.

 The problem with most LLM evals